Symptoms of Fibroids

 • Retained placenta

-Are you concerned that fibroids are impacting your fertility or complicating your pregnancy?
+Are you concerned that fibroids are impacting your fertility, can cause a miscarriage, or are complicating your pregnancy?
 You can review other symptoms of uterine fibroids here.

 Duhan, N., & Sirohiwal, D. (2010).
 Uterine myomas revisited.
 European Journal of Obstetrics Gynecology and Reproductive Biology, 152(2), 119–125.